iTwin/itwinjs-core/docs/learning/backend/Workspace.md

 Data stored in cloud-based `WorkspaceDb`s:

 - can be versioned
-- can have fine-grained access permissions, or may be publicly accessible
+- can have fine-grained access permissions, or may be publicly accessible for read-only access
 - can be accessed directly from cloud storage without pre-downloading
 - is automatically *cached* locally for fast access
 - can be fully downloaded for offline use
 - is automatically synched when changes are made

-The `WorkspaceContainer` apis abstract the cloud storage implementation, so the may be configured to use any cloud storage system (e.g. Azure, AWS, Google, etc.)
+The `WorkspaceContainer` apis abstract the cloud storage implementation, so it may be configured to use many cloud storage system (e.g. Azure, AWS, Google, etc.)

 A [WorkspaceContainer]($backend) is a special type of cloud container that (only) holds [WorkspaceDb]($backend)s.
 [WorkspaceDb]($backend)s are databases that hold [workspace resources](#workspace-resources).

 Conceptually, you can picture the hierarchy like this:

-- Cloud Storage Account  (usually provided by service provider, e.g. Bentley)
   - `WorkspaceContainer`
     - `WorkspaceDb`
       - `WorkspaceResource`